AnyaRum/Data_science_intensive_capstone_project/capstone_project_proposal.md

 ##1.
 Problem
 In this capstone project I aim to build a classification model that assigns multiple labels to photos of restaurants.
 The capstone project is based on a Kaggle Competition provided by Yelp company.
 Currently, restaurant labels are manually selected by Yelp users when they submit a review.
 Selecting the labels is optional, leaving some restaurants un- or only partially-categorized.
-But Yelp’s users upload an enormous amount of photos every day alongside their written reviews.
+But Yelpâ€™s users upload an enormous amount of photos every day alongside their written reviews.
 This data set of restaurants photos can be turned into multiple tags using an automatic classification model.

 ##2.
 Client
 Yelp is an American multinational corporation headquartered in San Francisco, California.
 It develops, hosts and markets Yelp.com and the Yelp mobile app, which publish crowd-sourced reviews about local businesses.

 ##3.
 Data
-The data set for the project is Yelp users’ uploaded images (.jpg file format) of restaurants and corresponding labels (or business ids).
+The data set for the project is Yelp usersâ€™ uploaded images (.jpg file format) of restaurants and corresponding labels (or business ids).
 The Data Files can be downloaded from site: (https://www.kaggle.com/c/yelp-restaurant-photo-classification/data).

 ### List of the Data files:
  - *train_photos.tgz* - photos of the training set (469684 images; 6.64 GB)